 Jacques E. Nör, DDS, MS, PhD

 Regis H. O'Keefe, MD, PhD

 |Nancy Baker, ScD, MPH, OTR/L

 Dr. Baker, ScD, MPH, OTR/L, is chair of the Experts in Arthritis Advisory Committee.
 She is responsible for the team which develops, reviews and maintain the evidence-based content.
 The team also provides direction of the program, monitors and oversees its progress and performance.
-Dr. Baker is an Associate Professor in the Department of Occupational Therapy at the University of Pittsburgh.
+Dr. Baker is an Associate Professor in the Department of Occupational Therapy at Tufts University.
 She received her BS in occupational therapy from Tufts University in 1985.
 She was a clinical occupational therapist for 11 years, specializing in industrial rehabilitation and ergonomics.
 In 2000 she received a doctorate in Therapeutic Studies from Sargent College, Boston University and in 2009 she received a Master of Public Health in Epidemiology from the Graduate School of Public Health at the University of Pittsburgh, where she was an Associate Professor until 2018.
 Dr. Baker’s research focuses on the prevention and treatment of musculoskeletal disorders, particularly those related to job performance.
 She has obtained foundation and federal funding to study computer ergonomics and innovative treatments for carpal tunnel syndrome.
 From 2014 to 2015 she spent a sabbatical year as a Visiting Researcher at the CDC’s Arthritis Program.

 |Lauren Beaupre, PT, PhD